modware-org/docs/README.md

 + What You are doing for an environment?

+### Alternative way

+May be You are using in Your organisation many different solution may be one cloud based,
+How old are these technologies, what can be after 10 years?
+If You are creating serious software for long term, the perspective is very important.
+That's why API Foundation is not creating new tool, just using the old school tools in beauty way, because the quality is for us very important and we expect long-term but not a popular solution for today!

+The roles are clear:
+#### Simplicity
++ Make it simple such is possible!
+#### Transparent
++ Create readable & testable code of your environment through standards
+#### Opened
++ Use opened solutions, which are free and opensource for long term with support on community

 ## Benefits

 + such many opensource projects, we share open ideas with wide spectrum of usage